QuarterShotofEspresso/rusty-math-notes/README.md

 ## Todo
 - ~~Font sucks.~~ Fixed: Latin Modern Math.
+- ~~Development proc could be further improved.~~ Fixed.
+Boilerplate's been boiled away.
+- More content needs to be added.
+- Host on github pages (after content for 171 is up to date).
 - Pages need to be added for scaling notes + classes.
-- Development proc could be further improved.
-- Content can continue to be added at the very least.
-And eventually a hosted on github (hopefully).
+- Project structure needs to be cleaned up a little.